TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment-revamp.md

 ### Koyeb

+- Easily Git push to deploy.
+- Ability to run web apps, APIs, and workers easily.
+- SSL and 10 free custom domains

 ##### Koyeb: Free Plan

-- 1x free Web service.
+- One free Web service.
-- 1x free Postgres database (50 hours).
+- One free Postgres database (50 hours).
 - Doesn't require a credit card to start.
 - Pay-per-use by the second for more.